Ritik-Agarwal50/REdme/README.md

 Let me introduce you all to the fantastic website called Job Board.
 Usually, what we do we apply for jobs on the Web2 website which I don't like To be honest, we all decided to create our own website for job boarding on Web3.
 This was a roller-coaster journey for us. we faced a lot of back-breaking problems.
 The major task for us is of **Bounties** we never worked for bounties but this time we are doing it.
 We targeted 3-4 bounties in a single shot and we manage to figure out how to implement it.

+## Used Case

+Job Board is a Decentralize platform for Job Boarding and connecting with other people of your same Niche.
+We are connecting Company with the Applicant and vice versa.
+On this website, you can Board jobs as a Company as well as Applicant.

 ## Technologies We Used